 Another factor that can affect the cost of a propane tank is whether you purchase it new or used.
 New propane tanks are typically more expensive than used ones, but they also come with a warranty and are guaranteed to be in good working condition.
 On the other hand, used propane tanks may be less expensive, but they may not be in as good of condition and may not come with a warranty.

-How heavy is a full propane tank vs empty?
+How heavy is a full propane tank vs an empty one?

 A full propane tank is heavier than an empty one.
 This is because the weight of the propane inside the tank is included in the total weight of the tank.
 The weight of a propane tank can vary depending on a few different factors, such as the size of the tank and the material it is made from.